Skip to main content

 Photo courtesy of the Kimberley Underground Mining Railway

-ZUCKERBERG ISLAND CHAPEL HOUSE
+ZUCKERBERG ISLAND HERITAGE PARK

 Fall into the past, relive the memories and enjoy the folklore of the island by going through the Chapel House in Castlegar.
 The Island park will take you back several thousand years to when the Lakes Salish people first fished and build their winter pit house; when explorer David Thompson sailed down the Columbia River over 200 years ago and when Alexander Zuckerberg built his unique Russian Orthodox Chapel House.